CAPTS: Channel-Aware, Preference-Aligned Trigger Selection for Multi-Channel Item-to-Item Retrieval: Abstract

 \section{Abstract}

-Large-scale industrial recommender systems commonly adopt multi-channel retrieval for candidate generation, combining direct user-to-item (U2I) retrieval with two-hop user-to-item-to-item (U2I2I) pipelines.
-In U2I2I, the system selects a small set of historical interactions as triggers to seed downstream item-to-item (I2I) retrieval across multiple channels.
-In production, triggers are often selected using rule-based policies or learned scorers and tuned in a channel-by-channel manner.
-However, these practices face two persistent challenges: biased value attribution that values triggers by on-trigger feedback rather than their downstream utility as retrieval seeds, and uncoordinated multi-channel routing where channels select triggers independently under a shared quota, increasing cross-channel overlap.
-To address these challenges, we propose Channel-Aware, Preference-Aligned Trigger Selection (CAPTS), a unified and flexible framework that treats multi-channel trigger selection as a learnable routing problem.
-CAPTS introduces a Value Attribution Module (VAM) that provides look-ahead supervision by crediting each trigger with the subsequent engagement generated by items retrieved from it on each I2I channel, and a Channel-Adaptive Trigger Routing (CATR) module that coordinates trigger-to-channel assignment to maximize the overall value of multi-channel retrieval.
-Extensive offline experiments and large-scale online A/B tests on Kwai, Kuaishou's international short-video platform, show that CAPTS consistently improves multi-channel recall offline and delivers a +0.351\% lift in average time spent per device online.
+Large-scale industrial recommender systems adopt multi-channel retrieval for candidate generation, combining direct user-to-item (U2I) retrieval with two-hop user-to-item-to-item (U2I2I) pipelines.
+In U2I2I, the system selects a small set of historical interactions as triggers to seed item-to-item (I2I) retrieval across multiple channels.
+In production, triggers are often selected using rule-based policies or learned scorers and tuned channel by channel.
+However, these practices face two challenges: biased value attribution, which values triggers by on-trigger feedback rather than downstream retrieval utility, and uncoordinated routing, where channels independently select triggers under a shared quota, increasing cross-channel overlap.
+To address these challenges, we propose Channel-Aware, Preference-Aligned Trigger Selection (CAPTS), a framework that treats multi-channel trigger selection as a learnable routing problem.
+CAPTS introduces a Value Attribution Module (VAM) that credits each trigger with subsequent engagement from items retrieved through each I2I channel, and a Channel-Adaptive Trigger Routing (CATR) module that coordinates trigger-to-channel assignment.
+Offline experiments and large-scale online A/B tests on Kwai, Kuaishou's international short-video platform, show that CAPTS consistently improves multi-channel recall offline and delivers +0.713\% total app time spent and +0.586\% average app time spent per device online.